fusion-jena/semantic-search-usability-analysis/README.md

 The code in this project is distributed under the terms of the [GNU LGPL v3.0.](https://www.gnu.org/licenses/lgpl-3.0.en.html)

 ## Publication
-Further information on this study can be obtained from our publication: XXX
+Further information on this study can be obtained from our publication:
+Löffler, F., Shafiei, F., Witte, R., König-Ries, B. & Klan, F., (2023).
+Semantic Search for Biological Datasets: A Usability Study on Modes of Querying and Explaining Search Results.
+In: König-Ries, B., Scherzinger, S., Lehner, W. & Vossen, G. (Hrsg.), BTW 2023.
+Gesellschaft für Informatik e.V..
+[DOI: 10.18420/BTW2023-56](https://dx.doi.org/10.18420/BTW2023-56)